 Computers can be added to the Inventory database by using the Add Computers Window which allows for the entering of one or more computer into the database, and with the Active Directory Sync feature.
-(Pro or Enterprise mode is required to use Active Directory Sync).

 Within Windows networks there are a number of different names that can be used to connect to computers including the FQDN (Fully Qualified Domain Name), NetBIOS name (short computer name), or IP Address.
 PDQ Inventory prefers to use the FQDN as this is the best way to ensure that computers aren’t duplicated or the inventory for the wrong computer is scanned.

 When adding computers to the database an attempt is made to resolve the name of the computer using the current Windows network configuration (whether that uses DNS, WINS, NetBIOS, or other naming mechanism).
 The full name that is provided by this name resolution, which is usually the FQDN, will be used.
 If a computer’s name cannot be resolved then it cannot be added to the database.